Diese Seite auf Deutsch ansehen.

 Choosing the perfect place.

-Rotterdam is now not only the world’s largest seaport but also a dynamic and creative metropolis that is gradually repositioning itself as the cultural stronghold of the Netherlands.
+Rotterdam is now not only Europe's largest seaport but also a dynamic and creative metropolis that is gradually repositioning itself as the cultural stronghold of the Netherlands.
 In recent years, the port industry has retreated from the cityscape, the vacated areas are developing into modern districts in which young service and creative industries are settling.
 Convinced by the City of Rotterdam as being the experimental and designorientated hotspot in the Netherlands, stilwerk decided to pursue the possibility of a new location.
 The perfect spot was found on the Katendrecht peninsula between the Maas- and Rijnhaven ports.

 Celebrating the old and the new.

 An important component of the stilwerk concept is its setting: the architecture itself.
 Every single location of stilwerk offers a sensitive and respectful approach towards the building it occupies.
 Working carefully within a historic building is part of stilwerks approach to design: bringing together the new and the old.
 The first stilwerk, opened in 1996 in Hamburg, set the example for this Reclaimed Architecture approach: The brick building at the Hamburg harbour front used to be a malt factory and dates dates back to the 17th century.
 A sensitive and respectful conversion of the historical monument took place to comprise the stilwerk showrooms that now occupy the building.
 The historical exterior façade was presevered as well as many historical elements of the malthouse, so that the old and the new harmonize in an extraordinary way.
+The original stilwerk Hamburg is a blueprint for the Santos building in Rotterdam.

 For Rotterdam, stilwerk again chose a heritage site: The Pakhuis Santos at the Brede Hilledijk 95 on Katendrecht, a coffee storage built in 1901-1902 by architects J.P.
 Stok Wzn. and J.J.
 Kanters.
 The warehouse originally had an advanced loading system in form of winch-houses on the top of the building.
 Even though those were demolished in 1970, the Pakhuis Santos still shows its former function in the façade with vertical loading docks above one another.
 The almost cubical building, with its closed sides and beautiful fronts, has a basement, a slightly elevated ground floor and five levels above with identical floor plans.